Joseph Meek

 Joseph Lafayette “Joe” Meek was a trapper, trader, pioneer, lawman, and politician who was important during the establishment of Oregon Territory.

-In 1829, at the age of 19, he had signed on with William Sublette as a Rocky Mountain Fur Company trapper, and for the next eleven years, he lived the strenuous life of a mountain man.
-The young man soon traveled with a trapping party along the Yellowstone River when the trappers were scattered by a band of Blackfoot Indians.
+In 1829, at the age of 19, he signed on with William Sublette as a Rocky Mountain Fur Company trapper, and for the next eleven years, he lived the strenuous life of a mountain man.
+The young man soon traveled with a trapping party along the Yellowstone River when a band of Blackfoot Indians scattered the trappers.
 Meek then explored what is today Yellowstone National Park.
 He would later describe it in his biography:

-“The whole country beyond was smoking with the vapor from boiling springs and burning with gasses, issuing from small craters, each of which was emitting a sharp whistling sound.”
+“The whole country beyond was smoking with the vapor from boiling springs and burning with gasses, issuing from small craters, each emitting a sharp whistling sound.”

-He took part in the celebrated Battle of Pierre’s Hole, Idaho, in July 1832, and the next year became a free trapper.
+He took part in the celebrated Battle of Pierre’s Hole, Idaho, in July 1832 and, the following year, became a free trapper.
 Meek accompanied Joe Walker on his California expedition of 1833-1834, being one of the first Americans to travel overland to California.

 Rocky Mountain Rendezvous by William Henry Jackson